mgreenhough/PTT/Docs/InterfaceSpec.md

         5. A box will open that displays the serial register.
 All future references in these documents to SP will display here serial.println().
         6. The user will be guided through the LEARN function of the device.
         7. If successful, the user will then be notified that the “Learn Procedure” has been successful, be prompted to switch the device to RUN and notified that WIFI connection to the device is no longer required unless changing/adding profiles.
+        8. Profile is saved to non volatile memory as "last used"
         8. The page will return to 3. if mode switch is still in "LEARN" position.

       #### RUN
-        1. A drop down box titled “Current Profile” will display the current profile.
+        1. A drop down box titled “Current Profile” will display the current profile which, on boot, wil be the "last Used" profile.
         2. If the profile has had a successful calibration and its settings are stored on device, a large green “Status” box will say “RUNNING”.
 All pins stored under the current profile will be displayed in a list.
 A Serial Register will also be opened and display any serial.println() (SP) from the code.
         3. If the profile has NOT had a successful calibration and its settings are NOT stored on device, a large RED “Status” box will say “LEARNING REQUIRED” with sub text prompting user to change MODE SWITCH to LEARN and complete Learn Procedure.